Usage

 motion_capture:

-# only if enabled; see motion_capture.yaml
+# the following settings are only relevant if "librigidbodytracker" is used; see motion_capture.yaml

 marker: default_single_marker